 A diverse group of speakers was present to share insights, experience and expertise about the future of education and learning.
 These speaker sessions provided opportunities to uncover new insights, change perspectives, and bring out questions and values.
 Participants chose who they would listen to and interact with before taking their new insights back into their hub discussion groups.

 During each of the two events, participants didn’t only exchange ideas; they also exchanged energy, emotions and stories.
 In a central space, a group of manawhenua artists listened and absorbed the experience to create their own representation of the future of learning.
-Over the course of the 2 days, they produced six beautiful pou at each event that will in time be exhibited around the country.
+Over the course of the 2 days, they produced six beautiful pou at each event.

 A lot of effort went into bringing together a diverse range of voices for the Summit events, including people from groups that are not always heard.
 This includes parents and young people, Māori, Pacific people, the disabled and those with additional learning needs.